peterdsp/MacMistral/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the LICENSE.md file for details
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License - see the LICENSE.md file for details.